thennothinghappened/WYS-Documentation/Global Scripts/loca_text.md

 show_message('Here: ' + text);
 ```

-This function accepts a string to find in the localization.
+This function takes in a string and searches for the matching localised version of the corresponding line.
+The above code gets the localised line for "before_fixing_heart_prompt_sub", and prints it in a message box.